 The general nature of activities that will not extend the 120-day life of the lien has been the subject of few New Hampshire Supreme Court cases.
 Tolles-Bickford Lumber Co. v.
 Tilton School, 98 N.H.
 55, 58 (1953), held that “where a contract to furnish materials is to be regarded as completed, a subsequent gratuitous furnishing of material in the nature of a substitution or replacement to remedy a defect in the material originally delivered will not operate to extend the time within which to claim a mechanic’s lien.”
 Bader Co. v.
 Concord Electric Co., 109 N.H.
 487, 489 (1969), affirmed a ruling “that the work done in March by Bader on Concord Electric’s premises ‘was inconsequential and not done pursuant to the contract but done at the request of the owner to correct defects.’
 Work of that nature could be found not to be such as to extend the duration of plaintiff’s lien.”

-If all of the work that the lienor is suing for was performed outside the 120-day window, courts might not even consider whether subsequent work extended the deadline.
+If all of the work that the lienor is suing for was performed outside the 120-day window, courts might even deem the subsequent work extra-contractual.
 Peabody v.
 Wentzell, 123 N.H.
 416, 419 (1983) (“We need not determine whether the work performed by the plaintiff after September, 1979, was inconsequential, gratuitous or done merely to remedy defects, because there was sufficient evidence to support the master’s finding that the work at issue was not included in the parties’ contract.
 Consequently, it was immaterial whether the work was inconsequential, gratuitous, or done merely to remedy defects.”)
-In other words, a lienor may not reset the 120-day clock by performing work for which it is not seeking compensation.
+This suggests that a lienor may not reset the 120-day clock by performing work for which it is not seeking compensation.